 KEITH SKIPPER MBE, DL, FOUNDER OF FOND

-Dunt time fly when yew’re dewin’ suffin’ useful!
+DUNT TIME FLY when yew’re dewin’ suffin’ useful!

 I accepted the role of chairman with pride and optimism and noted in my diary for Sunday, October 3rd, 1999: “A day for celebration.
 A day I hope future generations will salute with gratitude.”